 - 1. Slide the alarm body off of the mounting plate. - 2.
 If replacing batteries, remove the old batteries and properly dispose of them as recommended by the battery manufacturer. - 3.
 Install the new batteries.
-Note the polarity illustration in the battery compartment (see Figure 3 below).
+Note the polarity illustration in the battery compartment (Figure 3).